contains the complete

-Since 1996 Zhongwen.com has housed the free online version of Chinese Characters: A Genealogy and Dictionary, now published by Yale University Press, and other features to help Chinese learners.
-Many of these features are now available at other for-profit sites but I hope you like the site - and its retro look!
+Since 1996 Zhongwen.com has featured the free online version of Chinese Characters: A Genealogy and Dictionary, now published by Yale University Press, along with many Chinese learning tools that have now been adopted by other websites.
+I hope you enjoy this site (and its retro look!).

 Alone among modern languages, Chinese integrates both meaning and pronunciation information in its characters.
 Zhongwen.com deciphers this rich information to help students understand, appreciate and remember Chinese characters, one of humanity's greatest and most enduring cultural achievements.
 Until recent centuries, China had one of the highest literacy rates in the world and more than half of the world's literature was written in Chinese characters.
 Due to the central role of calligraphy in Chinese art and the vitality of Chinese civilization, Chinese characters have held a similarly preeminent position in the world's art.

 Despite these unparalleled achievements, many people in the last century viewed Chinese characters as inferior to the more purely phonetic writing systems of Western languages.
 As a result, China nearly decided to abolish characters in the 1950s and even now most Chinese are not taught the rich tradition behind their writing system.
 This website counters the simplistic myth of character inferiority by translating traditional Chinese character etymologies into English to show how Chinese themselves have used and understood the symbols they created.